crunchyroll/android-library-release-script/README.md

   --tag-prefix TAG_PREFIX   Version prefix to use for tag creation

   --no-tag-prefix           Do not add any prefix to the version tag

+  --labels                  Labels to be added to the Version Bump Pull Request

+  --publish-task-name       Maven publish task name
 ```

 ![example gif](./art/example.gif)